Oleksandr-Zhabenko/keter-rate-limiting-plugin/README.md

 middleware <- buildRateLimiter config
 ```

-The old programmatic API is still fully supported for advanced use cases.
+The old programmatic API is still fully supported for advanced use cases via `buildRateLimiterWithEnv` and related functions.

 ## License